 The course will teach you how to assess a situation each time you work alone and how to respond to conflict correctly.
 You will also gain knowledge of the precautions you need to take to reduce the amount of time you are working alone.

 If you are an employee who is likely to encounter an aggressive or demanding customer this part of the training is ideal for you.
-The training is therefore designed to give the delegate understanding in how to calmly or correctly escalate a situation.
+3B Training design course to give the delegate understanding in how to calmly or correctly escalate a situation.